baymax1500466550/tof/Wrappers/ROS2/README.md

 ![turtle](media/turtle.png)

-The next image shows the streamed sensor data via Rviz showing a pointcloud of 5 x 32 pixels into the 3D-space.
+The next video shows the streamed sensor data via Rviz showing a pointcloud of 5 x 32 pixels into the 3D-space.

 ![Rviz](media/rviz.gif)